Question: What happened to the Amalekites?

 (I Samuel 27:8-9) David completely destroyed the Amalekites.

 (I Samuel 30:1-2,17) David destroyed a raiding party of Amalekites.
 Only 400 men escaped.

 (I Chronicles 4:42-43) the Simeonites killed all the Amalekites.

-Let's take a look at each of the verses, one at a time:
+Response: Let's take a look at each of the passages, one at a time:

 He took Agag king of the Amalekites alive, and all his people he totally destroyed with the sword.

 "But I did obey the LORD," Saul said.
 "I went on the mission the LORD assigned me.
 I completely destroyed the Amalekites and brought back Agag their king.